The more you know, the better equipped you are for your DUI case & your DUI defense.

 Morell Law Office is here to help you every step along the way.

 If you are facing DUI charges in the Bay Area, it is best to work with an experienced and local Attorney.
 Amy Morell has practiced law both as a prosecutor and defense lawyer, exclusively in the practice of DUI.
-She has devoted her law practice to defending those who have been accused of DUI crimes in the San Francisco Bay Area and surrounding areas.
+She has devoted her law practice to defending those who have been accused of DUI in the San Francisco Bay Area and surrounding areas.
 She is familiar with the courts, process and those involved.
 Along with regular training, Amy keeps on top of the latest changes in both law and the technology associated with Sobriety Field Testing and other related tests such as Blood Alcohol Content testing (BAC) and more.
-The following list of frequently asked questions are designed to inform you and best equip you for your first consultation and defending your DUI case.
+The following list of frequently asked questions are designed to inform you and best equip you for your first meeting and defending your DUI case.

 Need to speak to a DUI Lawyer now?
 Call or Email Amy Today!

 1. Did the officer conduct a lawful stop?